one-zero-eight/search/src/modules/eduwiki/eduwiki_content.md

 Generally speaking, we welcome industry-related subjects.
 The main criteria are two:

-subjects have to be suitable for students given their background;subjects must not repeat the core subjects that students take during their degree.
+1. subjects have to be suitable for students given their background;
+2. subjects must not repeat the core subjects that students take during their degree.
 (See: core subjects by each year BSc & MS)

 Some subjects of interest to our students could be:

+1. Industrial Programming in Java;
+2. Backend Development with Kotlin;
-Industrial Programming in Java;Backend Development with Kotlin;Advanced С++: New Language Concepts, Features and Mechanisms;UX/UI design;Back-end development with Python.
+3. Advanced С++: New Language Concepts, Features and Mechanisms;
+4. UX/UI design;
+5. Back-end development with Python.

 Example subjects we are already delivering:

+1. Introduction to Quantum Programming;
+2. Front-end Web Development;
+3. Programming in Haskell;
+4. Introduction to Game Development;
+5. iOS Development with Swift;
-Introduction to Quantum Programming;Front-end Web Development;Programming in Haskell;Introduction to Game Development;iOS Development with Swift;Cross-platform Mobile Development with Flutter.
+6. Cross-platform Mobile Development with Flutter.

 ### How many classes/teaching hours does a course take?